 Once you’ve successfully completed your drug and alcohol detoxification, you can begin your psychological and well-being therapies, hopefully with more motivation than you had before.

-These therapies could include cognitive behavioural therapy, motivational interviewing, stress management, drug and alcohol relapse prevention, individual, group or family counselling, mindfulness, yoga, relaxation and sleep management, art therapy, and fitness therapy.
+These therapies could include dialectical behavioural therapy, motivational interviewing, stress management, drug and alcohol relapse prevention, individual, group or family counselling, mindfulness, yoga, relaxation and sleep management, art therapy, and fitness therapy.

 Do we offer mental health treatments?